Lifelong Learning: What, Why, How?

 Naw, not really.
-Of course, there’s no definitive list that can encompass such a broad and subjective concept.
+Of course, there’s no definitive list that can completely encompass such a broad and subjective concept like lifelong learning.
 Nowik’s previous list is a pretty solid one, but Nurse Beth’s 10 Characteristics of a Lifelong Learner is even more clear.
 If you are (a):

 - Critical Thinker

 Considering this, you’re probably a lifelong learner.
 These general traits seem more natural to being a human (which is good news for those who fell short on the other list).
 What I like about her article, as well, is that she includes some common research topics from early 2015.
 Check it out for more details about these characteristics and topics.

 Uh-huh…that’s great and all, but I think I have better things to do–that are less stressful and more fun.

 I swear, if you prefer to watch obnoxious and pointless videos and/or scroll through social media to stalk the long lives of our “friends” and “communities” instead of wanting to expand your mind with topics that push you to reflect on life and how you live it, WE HAVE A PROBLEM.
 It is that behavior (as a primary activity, mind you) that left me with no choice but to resign from the human race and apply to be a pencil.

 There are so many reasons why you should be a lifelong learner.
 Matt Mayberry looks at the benefits of Striv[ing] to Be a Lifelong Learner, including:

 - Success in being well-rounded

 - Staying current, competitive and up-to-date in your professional life

 - Separating yourself from the crowd